DataResponsibly/Virny/docs/introduction/welcome_to_virny.md

 ## 📜 Description

-**Virny** serves as a model profiling library, empowering data scientists _to engage in responsible model selection_ and _to generate a "nutritional label" for an ML model_, which uncovers the model performance across different overall and disparity dimensions.
+**Virny** is a Python library for in-depth profiling of model performance across overall and disparity dimensions.
+In addition to its metric computation capabilities, the library provides an interactive tool called _VirnyView_ to streamline responsible model selection and generate nutritional labels for ML models.
 The Virny library was developed based on three fundamental principles:

 1) easy extensibility of model analysis capabilities;